 The organization profile includes options for a name, logo, and summary for your organization.
 This information is displayed for organization members and visitors to your website.

-In the Name text box, provide a name that will appear in the gallery title and on the organization page.
+In the Name text box, provide a name that will appear on the home and organization pages, in the gallery title, and in any correspondence with members of your organization.
 The name can contain up to 55 characters.

+The logo appears on the legacy home page.
 To add a logo, click Upload logo and browse to the image file on your computer.
-The logo appears on the organization page.
 Acceptable image formats are PNG, GIF, and JPEG.
 For best results, the logo should be 100 pixels wide by 100 pixels high.
 Pan and zoom to what you want to appear in your logo.
 Depending on the size and resolution of your image file and how far you zoom in to customize the thumbnail, the image can be resampled and scaled when it's saved.
 To remove your existing logo, click Delete.

 Provide a short summary for your organization that will appear on the sign-in page associated with your custom apps and sites by clicking Add a summary.
 The summary can contain up to 310 characters.

 Click Set up and enter a website URL or mailto: link for the custom Contact Us link at the bottom of the site.
 Be aware that if your organization allows anonymous access, anyone who finds your URL will be able to see your contact information.
 Check the Enable box to show the contact link and click Save.
 Uncheck the box to hide the contact link.